 Ultraviolet radiation is radiant energy from the sun.
 The sun emits electromagnetic spectrum.
 Higher the energetic radiation, the shorter the wavelength.
 Ultraviolet is invisible and occurs next to violet in the visible light spectrum.
 The three types of UV radiation are:

-UV-B & C is highly energetic and dangerous to life on Earth.
+UV-B & UV-C are highly energetic and dangerous to life on Earth.
 UV-A is less energetic and not harmful.
 UV-C is absorbed by oxygen and by ozone in the upper atmosphere.
 The ozone layer absorbs UV-B in the Stratosphere that enables about 2-3 percent to reach the Earth’s surface.
-This way, the Ozone layer is valuable to plant and animal life on Earth.
-The depletion of the Ozone layer would increase UV-B and UV-C radiation on Earth, leading to hazardous effects.
+In this way, the Ozone layer is crucial to plant and animal life on Earth.
+Depletion of the Ozone layer would increase UV-B and UV-C radiation on Earth, leading to hazardous effects.

 What Is Ozone Depletion?

-Ozone depletion occurs when the stratospheric ozone production rate is lesser than the destruction.
+Ozone depletion occurs when the stratospheric ozone production rate is lower than the rate of destruction.
 Scientific reports suggest that the release of Chlorine and the Bromine are the leading cause of a net loss of stratospheric ozone.
-It is evident from the Antarctic ozone “hole” and seasonal declines in international ozone levels.
+It is evident from the Antarctic ozone ‘hole’ and seasonal declines in global ozone levels.

 What are the major uses of Ozone?